hsamrach/BASIL/README.md

 # Containers available
 ## Apptainer/Singularity/Docker
 User can specify their runtime container using -profile "STRING".
-# Mamba
+# Conda
-In addition to containerized based, Mamba is also supported for users who already have it installed. (-profile mamba)
+In addition to containerized based, Conda is also supported for users who already have it installed.
+By default, conda will be used.

 # Dependencies
 - [fastp](https://github.com/opengene/fastp)>=1.1.0